 - draft initial regulations.

-The above regulations including comments received in response to the regulations can be found here.
+The above regulations including comments received in response to the regulations can be found on the CCMR website.

 The Quebec Reference